TL;DR

 What Candidate Data Does an ATS Manage?

-- Sensitive identifiers (work permits, diversity data, disability disclosures)
+- Sensitive identifiers including work permits, diversity disclosures, and disability information where voluntarily provided

-This breadth of information makes recruitment one of the highest-risk areas for GDPR breaches.
-Candidate data is often shared widely, stored in multiple systems, and retained longer than necessary.
-An ATS solves this problem by centralising data management and embedding compliance rules into the workflow.
+The breadth of this data makes recruitment one of the higher-risk functions for GDPR breaches.
+Candidate information is often shared across departments, stored across multiple systems, and retained well beyond any reasonable timeline.
+A properly configured ATS addresses this by centralising data management and embedding compliance requirements directly into the recruitment workflow.

 What Are the Core GDPR Rules Recruiters Must Follow?